blueraymusic/Cmd-bot/README.md

 Here are a couple of examples of how this utility can be used.

-computer what's the time?
+- computer what's the time?
-computer what's the time in UTC? computer what's the date and time in Vienna, Austria? computer show me some unicode characters computer what is my username and what's my machine name? computer is there a nano process running computer download the homepage of ycombinator.com and store it in index.html computer find all unique URLs in index.html computer create a file named test.txt and write my username into it computer print the contents of the test.txt file computer -a delete the test.txt file computer what's the current price of Bitcoin in USD computer what's the current price of Bitcoin in USD.
-Extract the price only computer look at the SSH logs to see if any suspicious logons occurred computer look at the SSH logs and show me all recent logins computer is the user hacker logged on right now? computer do I have a firewall running? computer create a hostnames.txt file and add 10 typical hostnames based on planet names to it, line by line; then show me the contents computer find any file with the name yolo.py.
-Do not show permission denied errors computer write a new bash script file called scan.sh, with the contents to iterate over hostnames.txt and invoke a default nmap scan on each host; then show me the file. computer write a new bash script file called scan.sh, with the contents to iterate over hostnames.txt and invoke a default nmap scan on each host; then show me the file.
+- computer search up a "banana" on google/youtube
+- computer what's the time in UTC?
+- computer what's the date and time in Vienna, Austria?
+- computer show me some unicode characters
+- computer what is my username and what's my machine name?
+- computer is there a nano process running
+- computer download the homepage of ycombinator.com and store it in index.html
+- computer find all unique URLs in index.html
+- computer create a file named test.txt and write my username into it
+- computer print the contents of the test.txt file
+- computer -a delete the test.txt file
+- computer what's the current price of Bitcoin in USD
+- computer what's the current price of Bitcoin in USD.
+Extract the price only
+- computer look at the SSH logs to see if any suspicious logons occurred
+- computer look at the SSH logs and show me all recent logins
+- computer is the user hacker logged on right now?
+- computer do I have a firewall running?
+- computer create a hostnames.txt file and add 10 typical hostnames based on planet names to it, line by line; then show me the contents
+- computer find any file with the name yolo.py.
+Do not show permission denied errors
+- computer write a new bash script file called scan.sh, with the contents to iterate over hostnames.txt and invoke a default nmap scan on each host; then show me the file.
+- computer write a new bash script file called scan.sh, with the contents to iterate over hostnames.txt and invoke a default nmap scan on each host; then show me the file.
 Make it over multiple lines with comments and annotations.

+- # Generative Pretrained Tranformers
+    - computer -c what is a rainbow?
+    - computer -c what is the second law of newton?

 Thanks!